The Master of Entrepreneurship specialises in providing students with the knowledge and skills needed to:

 Is income support available for students enrolled in the Master of Entrepreneurship?

 Unfortunately, income support / Austudy is currently not available to students enrolled in the Master of Entrepreneurship.
+However, income support may be available in future.

 When will I be notified if I have been offered a scholarship or financial assistance?